telerik/xaml-docs/controls/radmulticolumncombobox/features/keyboard-and-mouse-navigation.md

 * __Tab__ and __Enter__: When the user's input in the AutoCompleteBox matches an item/items from the source, pressing __Tab__ or __Enter__ will select the first item from the matching ones and navigate to it.

-__Figure 2: Selecting and navigating with the Tab or Enter key
+__Figure 2: Selecting and navigating with the Tab or Enter key__
 ![Selecting and navigating with the Tab or Enter key](images/MultiColumnComboBox_Navigation_02.png)

-* __Escape__: Pressing __Escape__ will close the DropDown and the matched item would not be selected.
+* __Escape__: Pressing __Escape__ will close the __DropDown__ and the matched item would not be selected.

 __Figure 3: Pressing the Escape key__
 ![Pressing the Escape key](images/MultiColumnComboBox_Navigation_03.png)

 ## Mouse Navigation

 Through the mouse navigation mechanism the user can easily iterate through all items that match a given input.
-This can be done by hovering the input in the AutoCompleteBox and scrolling with the mouse wheel.
+This can be done by hovering the input in the AutoCompleteBox and scrolling using the mouse wheel.

 ## See Also